nvaccess/nvda-misc-deps/readme.md

 ### mathPlayer

 Project has been abandoned, updates are unlikely.
-In NVDA this will be abandoned after a transition period in favour of MathCAT.
+This will be abandoned in NVDA in favour of MathCAT, once MathCAT contains all functionality of MathPlayer.

 ## python